 However, the quality of your stickers will be better if you purchase from a well-reviewed online source.

 Yes!
-You can find Kraft sticker paper from a few different sources, however, for solid color like pink, green, or yellow, you’ll want to check Online Labels.
+You can find Kraft sticker paper from a few different sources; however, you’ll want to check Online Labels for solid colors like pink, green, or yellow.
 They actually have TWELVE different colors of sticker paper.
 So not exactly endless color possibilities- but there are more flavors than just vanilla!

-If your plan is to make traditional stickers, kiss-cut sticker sheets then you will probably want regular weight sticker paper.
-If you plan to make die-cut stickers you can choose either weight.
+If your plan is to make traditional stickers, kiss-cut sticker sheets, you will probably want regular weight sticker paper.
+If you plan to make die-cut stickers, you can choose either weight.

 This is important to know- you don’t have to use the Cricut brand with a Cricut machine.
-In fact, depending on your project you may not want to use it because of its heavier weight (see above).
-The BEST Cricut printable sticker paper for your project may not be a Cricut product.
+In fact, depending on your project, you may not want to use it because of its heavier weight (see above).
+The BEST sticker paper for your project may not be Cricut sticker paper.

 No!
-I did purchase a brand of sticker paper that had a yellow backing paper and it’s not nearly as professional looking.
+I purchased a sticker paper that had yellow backing paper, and it’s not nearly as professional looking.
 So be sure you check the product description if you want to avoid purchasing sticker paper with colored backing paper.